DragonImages / iStock / Getty Images Plus

-And while you should never put your elbows on the table, the worst etiquette mistakes you can make aren’t always that obvious.
-But it’s OK if you’re a little rude now.
+Most people know basic rules of etiquette.
+You know, those rules that say you should never put your elbows on the table or close the door in someone’s face.
+However, some of the worst etiquette mistakes you can make aren’t quite that obvious.
 Once you learn these mistakes, it’s easy to correct course and become a more polite person.

-Everyone has their bad days, but if you’re constantly belittling others, getting angry and talking short with people, it’s time for an attitude adjustment.
+Everyone has their bad days, but it’s important to recognize if you’re constantly belittling others, getting angry and talking short with people.
 Treat others the way you want to be treated.
 That means you should greet others with a smile, be thankful when others help you out and have a positive attitude on life.
 If you need help, there are a lot of tips and tricks for being a kinder person.

 Sure, you can easily text someone to let them know you’re running 20 minutes behind — but that doesn’t mean you should allow yourself the opportunity to run 20 minutes behind.
 If you promise to be somewhere at 1 p.m., make it your duty to be there at 1 p.m.
 Lateness is definitely one of the habits you should break long before you turn 40.

-You may not think much of introducing someone when making small talk, but it’s such an important life skill!
+You may not think much of introducing someone when making small talk, but it’s an important life skill.
 Think about it: You’re talking to a friend.
-Another walks up and you ask how he’s been.
-He says great, you say great, and he’s on his way.
-The first friend just got a dose of what it feels like to be Mr. or Ms. Unimportant.
-So be kind!
-Make introductions.
+Another person walks up and you ask how they’ve been.
+That person says great, you say great, and then they’re on their way.
+The first friend just got a dose of what it feels like to be Mr. or Ms. Unimportant, so make introductions.
 It’s an easy way to be more polite.

 So much of party planning comes down to the numbers, from table settings to catering menus to the number of chairs.
-To be the best-ever guest, you’ll want to give a prompt response to allow your host and their vendors as much time as possible to make arrangements.
-That means you have 24 hours to RSVP.
+To be the best-ever guest, you’ll want to give a prompt response — that means within a matter of a few days — to allow your host and their vendors as much time as possible to make arrangements.

-There are a lot of nice things you need to say more often, but “please” and “thank you” are the biggest two.
+Of all of the manners you should teach your children, reminding them (and yourself) to say “please” and “thank you” is important.
 Whenever you ask for a favor or whenever someone extends a small but kind gesture, throw these phrases out.
 People like to be appreciated, even in this tiny way.

-There’s an art to tipping, but a general guideline is that when you are at a sit-down restaurant, you tip your server 20 percent of the check.
-Something that is never OK?
+There’s an art to tipping, but a general guideline is that when you are at a sit-down restaurant, you tip your server 20% of the pre-tax check.
+Something that is not OK?
 Giving your server no tip.
-Whether or not you like them, tips are an important part of a server’s income, and stiffing them is incredibly rude — so no matter how bad the service is, you should always give at least 15 percent.
+Whether or not you like them, tips are an important part of a server’s income.
+So no matter how bad the service is, you should give at least 15%.
 Not doing so is one of the worst things you can do at a restaurant.

 No matter how entertaining that text or funny that tweet is, resist the urge to check your phone during a real-life conversation with someone.
 If you happen to be expecting an important call, let the people around you know before you start your evening and only check your cellphone when absolutely necessary.
-Making sure that you’re paying attention to those you are with is just one of the many old etiquette rules we need to bring back.
+Making sure that you’re paying attention to those you are with is just one of the many phone etiquette rules you need to know.

 More from The Daily Meal: